MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-VM-network-for-a-VLAN-in-VMM.md

 ---
-title: How to create a VM network for a VLAN in VMM ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - virtual-machine-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: dba9273e-008e-4f21-a3cf-52f9b1530f60
+author:  rayne-wiselman
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
+title:  How to create a VM network for a VLAN in VMM ms.technology:  virtual-machine-manager ms.assetid:  dba9273e-008e-4f21-a3cf-52f9b1530f60
 ---

 # How to create a VM network for a VLAN in VMM

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager